 - All hardware and software must be provided by the student or school district.

 - All entries must designate a faculty member or sponsor.
 All communication will go through that person.
 The faculty member or sponsor must accompany students to the regional and state competitions.
 All entries must register online and be submitted by the faculty member.

 - There will be no entrance fee charged to either the school district or student to participate.

-- We will follow the Rules and Scoring Guides posted on the Rules and Categories pages at the http://www.pacomputerfair.org and http://www.middleschoolcomputerfair.org websites.
+- We will follow the Rules and Scoring Guides posted on the Categories and Riles pages on the http://mediadesigncompetition.org website.

-- Be sure to follow instructions on the Rules and Categories page - especially the "A project WILL NOT be judged if any of the following occur" section.
+- Be sure to follow instructions on the Categories and Rules page - especially the "A project WILL NOT be judged if any of the following occur" section.

 - The project's objectives, vision and/or overall purpose.

 - A list of the software applications used to create the project.
 List any additional equipment (scanners, digital camera, etc.) used in the creation of your project.

 - List the approximate time spent creating the project and name all contributors to the project.